Vulnerability and power on networks: Introduction

 In this paper we conduct a formal investigation of the described topology in the context of network science.
 We define a vulnerability measure on groups of nodes of an undirected network that quantifies the tendency of a set of actors to be the victims with respect to some smaller group of executioners.
 We also define a symmetric power measure that assesses the capacity of a group of actors to play the role of executioners with respect to some larger pool of victims.
 We extend the defined notions of vulnerability and power at the level of network, leading to a characterization of vulnerable networks.

 We discover an unexpected connection between the notion of network vulnerability and that of graph regularizability, a seasoned concept in graph theory.
-Besides building an interesting bridge between modern network science and traditional graph theory, this result provides us with an efficient method to decide the sign of the vulnerability of a network (positive, null, or negative).
+Besides building an interesting bridge between modern network science and traditional graph theory, this result provides us with a method to decide the sign of the vulnerability of a network (positive, null, or negative).
 We then tackle the problem of quantifying the exact vulnerability value of a network and finding the set of nodes that determines such vulnerability score.
-It turns out that this problem can be solved efficiently for networks with null or positive vulnerability by exploiting a reduction to the minimum 2-vertex cover problem.
-As for networks with negative vulnerability, we show that the problem has a polynomial solution when the minimum node degree of the graph is below $k$ or above $|V| - k$, for any fixed positive threshold $k$ (independent on the number of nodes $|V|$ of the graph).
-For instance, cubic graphs or their complements belong to this class of graphs.
-We map the general problem to an integer linear programming model and prove that, whenever the network has non-negative vulnerability, the continuos relaxation of the model can be exploited to solve efficiently the problem.
+It turns out that, for networks with null or positive vulnerability, this problem can be solved by exploiting a reduction to the minimum 2-vertex cover problem.
+We furthermore map the general problem to an integer linear programming model and prove that, whenever the network has non-negative vulnerability, a single continuos relaxation of the model can be exploited to solve the problem.
+As for networks with negative vulnerability, we show that the solution of the integer linear programming model can be reduced to the solution of one linear programming problem for each node of the network.

 We then make a detour through game theory.
 In accordance with a well-established game-theoretic approach to define node centrality in networks, we define a cooperative game over a network in which players are the nodes, coalitions are the groups of nodes, and payoffs of coalitions are defined by the vulnerability (or power) measures on groups of nodes.
 Hence we interpret the Shapley value of each player in such a game as a centrality measure at node level: the measure represents the average marginal contribution made by each node to the vulnerability (or power) of every coalition of nodes.
 This allows us to define sophisticated vulnerability and power measures for nodes that take into consideration the corresponding measures for sets of nodes.
 Notably, we provide closed-form expressions for the Shapley values of both vulnerability and power that can be computed in linear time with respect to the size of the network.